BRGM/ComPASS/doc/introduction.rst

 will compile in `Debug` mode with 4 compilation threads and will activate the *water2ph* physics.

+**Permission related problems**

+When running in a docker environment or on a distant machine you may face permission related problems.
+Try to add the  setuptools :code:`--user` option at the end of the compilation directive to use your local python site.

 Install in a conda environment
 ------------------------------